Lesson 3 | Limiting access to a command |

 Available commands

-You can limit access to the following SQL commands with the above statement:
+You can limit access to the following SQL commands using the statement:

 - ALTER